Ganil151/Devops/1-Beginner/08-Basic-CI-CD/README.md

 - B) The developer should be fired
 - C) The pipeline should stop immediately and notify the developer
 - D) The linting errors should be automatically ignored

 ---

-### Real-World Troubleshooting Scenarios

-#### Scenario 1: The "It Works on My Machine" Build Failure
-**Problem:** Your tests pass locally, but the CI pipeline fails.
-**Investigation:**
-1.  **Environment Check:** Check the CI runner version (e.g., Node.js 18 vs. 20).
-2.  **Missing Dependencies:** Did you forget to add a new library to your `package.json` or `requirements.txt`?
-3.  **Secrets:** Is the CI environment missing a API key required for the tests?
-**Solution:** Sync the CI environment dependencies/versions with your local setup.
-Ensure all required secrets are stored in the CI tool's "Secrets" manager.

-#### Scenario 2: Flaky Tests
-**Problem:** The pipeline sometimes passes and sometimes fails without any code changes.
-**Investigation:**
-1.  **Network/Timing:** Are tests calling an external API that is sometimes slow or down?
-2.  **Concurrency:** Are multiple tests trying to write to the same database table at once?
-**Solution:** Mock external APIs during unit tests and ensure each test uses a clean, isolated database/environment.

----